Krawlii/sample.github.io/README.md

 ## About This Project

-This is my personal portfolio website showcasing my projects, skills, and experience as an IT Support professional and developer.
+This is my personal portfolio website showcasing my projects, skills, and experience as an IT Support professional.
 The website includes information about my freelance PC building work, capstone project, and IT support knowledge base.

 ## Built With